dfelinto/blender-manual/manual/modeling/modifiers/generate/mirror.rst

       The maximum distance between a vertex and its mirror copy at which they are merged together (being snapped on the mirror plane).
 Needs *Merge* to be enabled.

+Bisect Distance
+   Distance from the bisect plane within which vertices are removed.

 Data
 ----